How to Spot a Declining Tree Before it's Overdue

 Overhanging Branches

-The branches of overhanging trees located close to power lines or buildings can be a danger to property and safety.
-If you have concerns regarding branches that hang overhanging, it’s best to get the tree assessed by an arborist who can determine if pruning or removal is necessary.
+The branches of overhanging trees which are located close to power lines or structures can be a danger to the safety of your property and personal safety.
+If you are concerned about overhanging branches It is recommended to get the tree assessed by an arborist who can determine whether removal or pruning is needed.

 FAQs